TGRNet: A Table Graph Reconstruction Network for Table Structure Recognition: Experiments

 For cell spatial location detection, we use the same evaluation metrics with recent methods~\cite{schreiber2017deepdesrt,siddiqui2019deeptabstr,tensmeyer2019deep,siddiqui2019rethinking,paliwal2019tablenet}.
 The predicted cell boxes are evaluated by using the \emph{Precision (P)}, \emph{Recall (R)}, and \emph{Hmean (H)} with the IoU threshold 0.5.

-For cell logical location prediction, we follow the metrics in \cite{xue2019ReS2TIM} to calculate the accuracy of four logical indices (\emph{i.e.}, the start-row, end-row, start-column, and end-column) based on the detected table cells, which are denoted as $A_{rowSt}$, $A_{rowEd}$, $A_{colSt}$, and $A_{colEd}$, respectively.
+For cell logical location prediction, we follow the metrics in \cite{xue2019ReS2TIM} to calculate the accuracy of four logical indices (\ie, the start-row, end-row, start-column, and end-column) based on the detected table cells, which are denoted as $A_{rowSt}$, $A_{rowEd}$, $A_{colSt}$, and $A_{colEd}$, respectively.
 We also evaluate the overall accuracy $A_{all}$ that all four logical indices are predicted correctly for each detected table cell.
 For using F-Score, $\beta$ is set to be 0.5 to encourage more candidate cell boxes in practice:

-In Section \ref{exp:CAR}, we also report experimental results using the cell adjacency relation-based metric, \emph{i.e.}, the weighted average F-Score (\emph{WAF})\footnote{We denote the weighted average F-Score as \emph{WAF} for short instead of \emph{WAvg.
+In Section \ref{exp:CAR}, we also report experimental results using the cell adjacency relation-based metric, \ie, the weighted average F-Score (\emph{WAF})\footnote{We denote the weighted average F-Score as \emph{WAF} for short instead of \emph{WAvg.
 F1} in ~\cite{gao2019icdar}.}~\cite{gao2019icdar}.
-For each table cell, the adjacency relations are generated with its nearest neighbors at four directions, \emph{e.g.}, ``up'', ``down'', ``left'', and ``right''. \emph{WAF} calculates the weighted F-Score with $\beta=1$ for the cell adjacency relation under different IoU thresholds:
+For each table cell, the adjacency relations are generated with its nearest neighbours at four directions, \eg, ``up'', ``down'', ``left'', and ``right''. \emph{WAF} calculates the weighted F-Score with $\beta=1$ for the cell adjacency relation under different IoU thresholds:

 where $IoU = \{0.6, 0.7, 0.8, 0.9\}$.